Kin recognition: Experimental evidence

+referents to discriminate close relatives from distant kin and nonkin.

 Kin recognition in some species may also be mediated by immunogenetic similarity of the major histocompatibility complex (MHC).
 For a discussion of the interaction of these social and biological kin recognition factors see Lieberman, Tooby, and Cosmides (2007).
 Some have suggested that, as applied to humans, this nature-nurture interactionist perspective allows a synthesis between theories and evidence of social bonding and cooperation across the fields of evolutionary biology, psychology (attachment theory) and cultural anthropology (nurture kinship).

+A study has shown that humans are about as genetically equivalent to their friends as they are their fourth cousins.

-In plants
+In Plants

 Kin recognition is an adaptive behavior observed in living beings to prevent inbreeding, and increase fitness of populations, individuals and genes.
 Kin recognition is the key to successful reciprocal altruism, a behavior that increases reproductive success of both organisms involved.
 Reciprocal altruism as a product of kin recognition has been observed and studied in many animals, and more recently, plants.
 Due to the nature of plant reproduction and growth, plants are more likely than animals to live in close proximity to family members, and therefore stand to gain more from the ability to differentiate kin from strangers.

 In recent years, botanists have been conducting studies to determine which plant species can recognize kin, and discover the responses of plants to neighboring kin.
 Murphy and Dudley (2009) shows that Impatiens pallida has the ability to recognize individuals closely related to them and those not related to them.
 The physiological response to this recognition is increasingly interesting.
 I. pallida responds to kin by increasing branchiness and stem elongation, to prevent shading relatives, and responds to strangers by increasing leaf to root allocation, as a form of competition.

 Root allocation has been a very common trait shown through research in plants.
 Limited amounts of biomass can cause trade-offs among the construction of leaves, stems, and roots overall.
 But, in plants that recognize kin, the movement of resources in the plant has been shown to be affected by proximity to related individuals.
 It is well documented that roots can emit volatile compounds in the soil and that interactions also occur below-ground between plant roots and soil organisms.
 This has mainly focused on organisms in the kingdom Animalia, however.

 Regarding this, root systems are known to exchange carbon and defense related molecular signals via connected mycorrhizal networks.
 For instance, it has been demonstrated that tobacco plants can detect the volatile chemical ethylene in order to form a “shade-avoidance phenotype.”
 Barley plants were also shown to allocate biomass to their roots when exposed to chemical signals from members of the same species, showing that, if they can recognize those signals for competition, recognition of kin in the plant could be likely via a similar chemical response.